AlexDaPiggie/Logistic_Regression_From_Scratch/README.md

 # Logistic Regression From Scratch
 ## Overview
 The project's goal is to build a Machine Learning Library from scratch in C++, using the algorithm Logistic Regression.
-This Machine Learning model is able to do binary classification tasks, basically mean answering a Yes - No question (e.g. a person is sick or not).
+This Machine Learning model is able to do binary classification tasks, basically mean answering a Yes - No question (e.g. predict a person is sick or not).

 ## Files
 ```text